sungwoncho/license-up/README.md

 `Copyright (c) 2012` becomes `Copyright (c) 2012-2016`

-* If it detects a range of years and the last part is outdated, it updates the last part.
+* If it detects a range of years of which the last part is outdated, it updates the last part.

 e.g.